p2k3m/ResumeForge/README.md

 # ResumeForge

 ## Overview
 ResumeForge generates tailored cover letters and enhanced CV versions by combining a candidate's résumé with the pasted job description text.
-The Express API is wrapped with `@vendia/serverless-express` and deployed to AWS Lambda behind API Gateway so the entire stack runs on demand.
+The platform deploys a suite of focused Lambda functions (upload, evaluation, scoring, enhancements, document generation, and frontend delivery) behind API Gateway so each domain scales independently while still reusing the shared Express middleware stack.
 Persistent artifacts are stored in Amazon S3 while DynamoDB (on-demand billing) retains only lightweight session metadata, keeping the monthly infrastructure cost negligible for small user counts.
 The runtime follows the AWS best-practice flow of **API Gateway → Lambda → S3**, using environment variables for secrets and shifting change-log/audit data out of DynamoDB and into S3.

 ## User flow